2019 WPSF Carlson Event

 On February 1, 2018, District 36 parents, faculty, and administrators gathered at the home of Rose Selker and Carter Ruehrdanz for the annual WPSF Carlson Event, an evening open house held to educate parents and the community about WPSF's history, mission, and current grants.
 The event began with a welcome by WPSF Co-Chairs, Sarah Graham and Courtney Mathy, during which they shared an overview of the Foundation and it's work to raise funds that enable Winnetka's public schools to go above and beyond what is possible with tax dollars alone.
 The Foundation began in 1995 and has awarded over $4.6 million dollars in grants over the past 23 years.

 The featured presenters of the event included Kelly Tess, Principal of The Skokie School, and Tim Selgrat, Carleton Washburne’s CoLab Facilitator.
 Mrs. Tess shared a glimpse into Skokie’s dynamic maker spaces and highlighted the impact of the padcaster iPad video equipment.
 This WPSF funded tool enables students to produce and edit their own movies.

 Additionally, Mr. Selgrat and his student programmers performed a demonstration of the NAO Robot, another successful WPSF grant which helps teach students coding and robotics.
 The NAO Robot, a 2017 WPSF grant, serves as a STEAM ambassador across the district as well as at conferences beyond Winnetka.

-The Carlson Event was a great success, providing an opportunity for parents and the community to better understand what the Foundation does and how it touches each District 36 learner.
-Many thanks to all who attended and to the Carlson committee (Mira Hole, Mindy Purcell, and Rose Selker) for all of their hard work to make the evening such a success.
+The Carlson Event was a great success, providing an opportunity for parents and the community to better understand the work of the Foundation does and it’s impact on innovation in District 36.
+Many thanks to all who attended and to the Carlson Committee (Sarah Alshouse, Megan Panje-Wilson, and Allison Wiese) for all of their hard work to make the evening a success.